-Once your Affidavit of Eligible Family Membership is completed and processed, you may cover the dependent child(ren) of your spouse or domestic partner.
+In order to cover the child(ren) of a spouse or domestic partner, you will be required to complete an Affidavit of Eligible Family Member.
 Go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select Mercer Marketplace benefits enrollment website under Resources.